Mt Huashan Hiking Trail

 Instantly we both stopped breathing.
 We stared up at a steep vertical cliff.

-I gazed up at the cliff above.
+I continued to gaze up at the cliff above.
 I was astonished to see an absurd number of giddy Chinese scaling the treacherous steps with almost reckless abandon, some wearing what can only be described in English as "dress shoes," specifically the kind with smooth outer soles.

 My mind drifted back to rumors that people regularly fell to their death attempting to climb the mountain.
 After what I have seen so far today, I had no doubt these legends are correct.
 And I had a sixth sense that told me the worst was yet to come!